Union Depot Redevelopment and Activation

 For Union Depot, a multi-modal transportation center in St. Paul, Minnesota, HR&A designed and implemented a redevelopment and activation strategy that maximized the economic and fiscal benefits generated from its redevelopment.

-HR&A served as strategic real estate advisor to the Ramsey County Regional Railroad Authority (RCRRA) for the redevelopment of the historic Union Depot from 2010 through 2012, when the project had its grand re-opening.
+HR&A served as strategic real estate advisor to the Ramsey County Regional Railroad Authority for the redevelopment of the historic Union Depot from 2010 through 2012.
 This $238 million dollar project, funded in part by the American Recovery & Redevelopment Act of 2009, connected Amtrak and regional and local bus services, and will serve as a terminus of the Central Corridor Light Rail between St. Paul and Minneapolis, among other longer-term transitways for the region.

-Since opening its doors under the framework HR&A developed, Union Depot has begun to serve as the living room for the Lowertown neighborhood and a destination for residents from across the region.
+Since opening its doors, Union Depot has become the living room for the Lowertown neighborhood and a destination for residents from across the region.

 HR&A first led a multidisciplinary team to prepare an economic analysis and development strategy for the Union Depot in 2010.
 The firm managed the team to produce a market analysis for real estate development; recommended a preferred development program for the station that includes a robust program of public and private events, as well as a distinctive retail destination and marketplace; established a transit-oriented development strategy for adjacent land; analyzed the economic benefits of project implementation; and generated an implementation and stewardship structure for ongoing project success.
 RCRRA’s Board endorsed HR&A’s recommendations for the development strategy in late 2010, and engaged HR&A to lead the procurement necessary for implementation.